mirroris/Alexandros/README.md

 as the same rule against less than 3 digits.

-example:replace C to X and D to L and M to C !!,then you'll have a rule for 2 digits.
+example:replace C to X and D to L and M to C !!,then you'll get a rule for 2 digits.

 Rejected Procedure:
 **S3** -> M | M**S3'** | epsilon